ShiftyBlu/FTC/README.md

-FTC
+FTC Team 5818 GitHub
 ===

-The updated 5818 code.
+Contains the rewritten final code for Team 5818.
+Streamlined and functional (hopefully).